Mritunjay09/StudySimp/README.md

 - Feel free to open issues or submit PRs.
 Keep changes focused and add tests for new logic where appropriate.

-**License**

-- The package indicates `ISC` in `package.json`.
-Include or update a `LICENSE` file if you want to make the license explicit in the repo.

 ---

-If you want, I can also:

-- wire up simple `localStorage` persistence for the notes component,
-- implement a basic `Focus` Pomodoro timer,
-- or run a build and show the `dist/` contents.

-Tell me which of those you'd like next.